Using 5 minute epoxy apply to the

 wire into a loop.
 Then wrap the wire around itself to tighten the

 through wire and "pre-stress" the wire inside the lure.
 I have

-belly and tail hooks using #5 split rings (Split rings and hooks not
+belly and tail hooks using split rings

-more information and lure finishing tips can be found on
+lure, more information and lure finishing tips can be found on